Roofing Contractor in Hebron, OH

 Serving Hebron and the Surrounding Area

-Hebron is part of the Licking County territory served from the Newark, OH.
+Hebron is part of the Licking County territory served from the Our Newark, OH roofing services.
 With 1,017 occupied housing units and a 50.4 percent owner-occupancy rate, Hebron has a roughly even split between owners and renters, which is unusual for a small Ohio village.
 Owners carry it fully.
 For the half that own, the roof is a direct financial responsibility with no landlord to absorb the cost of a failed installation.

 Hebron's median year built is 1965, putting the average home at roughly 61 years old.
 Sixty-one years covers multiple shingle life cycles.
 Materials from a first or even second replacement on a 1965 home may themselves be reaching the end of their rated service life, and the original deck below has been exposed to Ohio weather and thermal cycling since before most of those replacement shingles were manufactured.
 An inspection is the only way to know what condition the sheathing has actually reached.